PelionIoT/mbl-docs/Docs/mbl_based_projects/mbl_based_projects.md

 ### 5.2.
 Add layers to the distribution

-To add a package from a layer that isn't already included in the project, you first need to add the layer <!--what layer? the layer that includes the package, I presume?-->to the project.
+To add a package from a layer that isn't already included in the project, you first need to add the layer that contains the package <!--what layer? the layer that includes the package, I presume?-->to the project.
 You can follow the same procedure as the `meta-mbl-project-example` layer in steps 1 and 2:

 1. Add the repository containing the layer to your manifest file (in `mbl-project-manifest-example`).